iAmMe27/Tahrovin/Oculus Performance Tips.md

 ![Oculus Client 3](img/OculusClient02.png)

 In the pop-up menu, ensure that the **Automatic** resolution scaling is *OFF*.
-I recommend playing on 90Hz or 120Hz.
+I recommend trying each setting in turn to see at which point you get the best look vs performance.
+I can't tell you what point that would be because it's a subjective choice.
 Also ensure that the **Rendering Resolution** is at *1.0x* as stated in the main readme.

 ![Oculus Client 4](img/OculusClient03.png)